arjunvj/breaking-rsa-encryption-distributed-computing/readme.txt

-This program tries to calculate p & q using distributed computing which determines phi and then decrypts the encrypted number in usual way.
+This program tries to calculate prime numbers p & q using distributed computing which determines phi and then decrypts the encrypted number by brute-force way.

 To run: